-26 The panel may, after hearing a dispute:
+- 15 A Qwi:qwelstóm panel may, after hearing a dispute: - (1) confirm or reverse the decision, in whole or in part; - (2) substitute its own decision for the decision in dispute; - (3) direct that an action be taken or ceased; or - (4) refer the matter or dispute back for a new decision. - 16 In addition to any other sanction, a Qwi:qwelstóm panel may reject an

-- (1) confirm or reverse the decision, in whole or in part; - (2) substitute its own decision for the decision in dispute; - (3) direct that an action be taken or ceased; or - (4) refer the matter or dispute back for a new decision. - In addition to any other sanction, the panel may reject an application without hearing it if the panel believes that the applicant acted, or attempted to act, in a way to improperly influence its decision. - The panel may obtain the services of professionals to assist it in fulfilling its functions.
+- application without hearing it if the panel believes that the applicant acted, or attempted to act, in a way to improperly influence its decision. - 17 A Qwi:qwelstóm panel may obtain the services of professionals to assist it in fulfilling its functions.

-Written decisions
+Written Decisions

-- Decisions of the panel must be in writing, signed by the person chairing the panel or by an officer designated by the panel to do so. - The panel may give reasons for its decision at its discretion.
+- Decisions of a Qwi:qwelstóm panel must be in writing in accordance with the Qwi:qwelstóm procedures. - 19 A Qwi:qwelstóm panel may give reasons for its decision at its discretion.

-Appeal of decision
+Appeal of Decision

-31 A decision of the panel may be appealed to the Federal Court (Trial Division).
+A decision of a Qwi:qwelstóm panel may be appealed to the Federal Court (Trial Division).

-Schedule C
+Schedule C: